jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

     #.
 Load the number 15 into register A
     #.
 Load the number 4 into register B
     #.
-Output the sum from the ALU to the output bus
+Output the sum from the ALU to the data bus

 .. note::